 If you have stumbled upon this article, you are most probably looking to diversify your taste in coffee or looking to educate yourself about the various coffees available at your local coffee shop.
-Regardless of the reason, we will make sure that you get your answer by the end of this comparison of Cortado vs Flat White:
+Regardless of the reason, I will make sure that you get your answer by the end of this comparison of Cortado vs Flat White:

 Cortado vs Flat White General Overview

 Both Cortado and Flat White are espresso-based drinks, which can look very similar at a glance.
 If you want to switch up from the regular lattes, while still getting the classic espresso hit, try out the classier Cortado or the refined Flat White.
 Read on to find out what makes them different from each other, and which beverage can be your next go-to order.

 Cortado is made with espresso and steamed milk, similar to other espresso-based drinks.
 However, what makes it different is the espresso to milk ratio, which is equal in quantity, and the absence of any foam or froth.
 The steamed milk helps temper the espresso’s acidity while preserving the boldness of the flavor.

 In fact, the word “cortado” means to cut or diluted in Spanish.
 The Spanish people used milk to counterbalance the acidity of the espresso.
 Thus, Cortado came into origin in Spain and later appeared on café menus across North America.

 The coffee is also known as Gibraltar.
 While the blended coffee is exactly the same drink, Gibraltar is served in a glass tumbler and Cortado is served in a small cup of 4 to 5 ounces.

 Flat White is also a concoction of espresso and steam milk, but it has more milk than the Cortado.
 The warm drink has a thin, silky layer of white foamed milk, which gives it its signature velvety texture.
 It has an intense espresso flavor, combined with the characteristic creaminess of the milk, to make every sip luxurious.